-- 3. EPWs can be secured with handcuffs (flex cuffs) and blindfolds, as well as shirts pulled down to the elbows, as long as it is done humanely (can't be for humiliation/intimidation purposes). - a.
+- 2. The protection and treatment rights, as well as the obligations begin "...
+[F]rom the time they fall into the power of the enemy ...
+"70 (Art.
+5, GPW). - 3.
+EPWs can be secured with handcuffs (flex cuffs) and blindfolds, as well as shirts pulled down to the elbows, as long as it is done humanely (can't be for humiliation/intimidation purposes). - a.
 Protect against public curiosity. - (1) Art.
 13 does not per se prohibit photographing an EPW.
 Photos may not degrade or humiliate an EPW.
 In addition, balance harm to an EPW and family against news media value.
 Bottom line: strict guidelines required.71 - (2) This is in stark contrast to Iraq and North Vietnam's practice of parading POWs before the news media. - b.
 POW capture tags.
-All POWs will, at the time of capture, be tagged using DD Form 2745.22 - 4.
+All POWs will, at the time of capture, be tagged using DD Form 2745.72 - 4.
 Property of Prisoners.
 (Art.18, GPW)